 Psychological difficulties could include insomnia, fatigue, nightmares, mood swings, anxiety, and depression, just for example.
 You may try to hide these symptoms, as well as your excessive drinking, by making excuses and lying.
 You may become angry and defensive when confronted about your behavior and you will almost certainly start to have problems interacting socially with family members, friends, and coworkers.

 The final stage of alcoholism involves serious and life-threatening behaviors.
 It may be characterized by significant physical and psychological deterioration, as well as detrimental social behaviors and grave legal issues.
-It is common for alcoholics in this stage to drink daily and to excess, and to go through withdrawal symptoms when they don’t drink regularly.
+It is common for alcoholics in this stage to drink daily and to excess.
+They will go through withdrawal symptoms when they don’t drink regularly.
 At this point, alcoholics have lost all control of their disease.

-Serious health problems like cirrhosis of the liver, pancreatitis, hepatitis, type-2 diabetes, heart disease, brain damage, and other disorders are often associated with end stage alcoholism.
-Alcoholics in this stage can’t go more than a few hours without drinking and they cannot fall asleep without the aid of alcohol.
+Serious health problems are often associated with end-stage alcoholism.
+Chronic issues include cirrhosis of the liver, pancreatitis, hepatitis, type-2 diabetes, heart disease, brain damage, and other disorders.
+Alcoholics in this stage can’t go more than a few hours without drinking.
+Usually, they cannot fall asleep without the aid of alcohol.

 Isolation is common at this stage because relationships have been so badly damaged by alcohol-related behaviors.
 Fighting with loved ones, coworkers, and even strangers is common, as is abuse.
-Alcoholics at this advanced stage are almost certainly in denial about their condition, and many suffer from severe depression, as well as anxiety related to strong dependency on alcohol.
+Alcoholics at this advanced stage are almost certainly in denial about their condition.
+Many suffer from severe depression, as well as anxiety related to strong dependency on alcohol.

 It’s never too late to seek treatment and begin recovery.
-If drug addicts can go to facilities for prescription drug, crack, heroin, and MDMA detox even at the height of their addiction and recover, severe alcoholics can, too.
+If drug addicts can go to facilities for a prescription drug, crack, heroin, and opiate detox at the height of their addiction and recovery, severe alcoholics can, too.
 Admitting you have a problem is the first step.
 From there you can seek the help you need to begin the recovery process.